KNOXDEV/terraform-kubernetes-ctf-chal/README.md

 1. Contain a `Dockerfile` that builds your challenge in the root directory.
 2. Expose the primary service on port `1337`.
+3. Your `Dockerfile` must create a user with UID 1337, this will be the user that nsjail is configured to use. `RUN /usr/sbin/useradd --no-create-home -u 1337 user`
-3. Contain an `entrypoint.sh` that launches your service.
+4. Contain an `/home/user/entrypoint.sh` that launches your service.
-   Your `Dockerfile` does not necessarily need to call this, but the Dockerfile that this module generates **will**.
+   Your `Dockerfile` does not necessarily need to call this, but the `Dockerfile` that this module generates **will**.
-4. Contain a `healthcheck.sh` that returns true if the challenge is healthy, false otherwise.
+5. TODO: Contain a `/home/user/healthcheck.sh` that returns true if the challenge is healthy, false otherwise.